-NEW JERSEY REPORT CARD | 2018
+NEW JERSEY REPORT CARD 2019

 New Jersey's human trafficking law does not require proof of force, fraud, or coercion when the victim is a minor.
 Offenders convicted of sex trafficking face serious penalties but are not required to register as sex offenders.
-Testifying victims are provided with the trauma reducing protection of the "rape shield" statute.
+While state law creates alternative juvenile justice response mechanisms to prevent child sex trafficking victims from being adjudicated delinquent for prostitution, such mechanisms do not insulate victims from experiencing a punitive response.